HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Training Process

 We describe a few changes we made before and during the training process for convergence and training stability.

 \textbf{Initialization}: We use a scaled initialization strategy for initializing model parameters.
 Specifically, the initial standard deviation of output layers in attention blocks and MLP layers are scaled by $1/\sqrt{2l}$ where $l$ is the layer index.
 Similar as discussed in \cite{takase2023spike}, we found better numerical stability and convergence with smaller initial variance on deeper layers.
-In addition, all parameters are initialized on CPU and offloaded to \trainium.

 \textbf{Normalization}: We used tensor parallelism to shard the model parameter matrices except normalization layers.
-The normalization layer weights, however, are slightly different across TP ranks due to stochastic rounding.
+For \modelname-7B, the normalization layer weights, however, are slightly different across TP ranks due to stochastic rounding.
 Empirically, we found the differences are small, and RMSNorm weights values are all close to 1.
-OLMo \cite{groeneveld2024olmo} used non-parametric layer norm, which is equivalent as all weights equals 1.
-Both \modelname~ and OLMo show similar quality as LLaMA, despite of differences in normalization weights.
+Note that with standard mixed precision strategy, we do not see such weight difference for \modelname-70B.

-\textbf{Gradient Synchronization}: Since Neuron SDK uses a different underlying collective library as other accelerators.
-It needs careful attention while writing distributed training library, such as NDTL.
-Mis-referencing APIs may cause training instability.
+\textbf{Checkpoint Averaging}: For \modelname-70B, the final checkpoint used for evaluation is an average of last two checkpoints in the training process.
+Similar as \cite{llama3, izmailov2019averagingweightsleadswider}, we found averaging the last two checkpoints provides better performance than each single checkpoint.
+We provide more detailed discussion in Section \ref{sec:ckpt_avg}.

-\textbf{Neuron Persistent Cache on Local Worker}: In \modelname~ training, all instances share a same file system using Amazon FSx\footnote{https://aws.amazon.com/fsx/} for storing data, checkpoints, logs, etc. However, we found that storing Neuron Persistent Cache\footnote{https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/arch/neuron-features/neuron-caching.html} on FSx may cause communication bottleneck because those cached graphs are frequently accessed by all \trainium~ devices in the cluster.
+\textbf{Neuron Persistent Cache on Local Worker}: In \modelname~pre-training, all instances share a same file system using Amazon FSx\footnote{{https://aws.amazon.com/fsx/}} for storing data, checkpoints, logs, etc. However, we found that storing Neuron Persistent Cache\footnote{{https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/arch/neuron-features/neuron-caching.html}} on FSx may cause communication bottleneck because those cached graphs are frequently accessed by all \trainium~devices in the cluster.
 Such bottleneck may lead to communication timeout and affects training stability.
-Therefore, we instead store Neuron Persistent Caches in file system of each local worker.
+Therefore, we instead store caches in file system of each local worker.